Skip to Main Content

 Counseling Issues Search Strategies

-More than likely, it will also be necessary to further focus the search by using alternative qualifying terminology.
-A simple method for identifying additional or alternative terminology on a topic is to use the Library of Congress Subject Headings (LCSH)LCSH is an extremely valuable tool that will assist you in identifying highly beneficial search terms (He who has ears to hear, let him hear!).
-See the box Library of Congress Subject Headings (LCSH) to the right for a more detailed explanation.
+More than likely, it will also be necessary to further focus the search by using additional or alternative terminology.
+A simple method for identifying suitable terminology is to use the Library of Congress Subject Headings (LCSH) and the Medical Subject Headings (MeSH)LCSH & MeSH are extremely valuable tools that will assist you in identifying highly germane search terms.
+See the box LCSH & MeSH above for a more detailed explanation of these standardized, controlled vocabularies.
+Also, for more information on using LCSH watch the video tutorial above.

 Secular View